kenhkan/morrison/README.md

 ## Glossary

-Morrison tries to adhere to cFBP as closely as possible, so the vocabulary used is almost identical as well.
+Vyzzi tries to adhere to cFBP as closely as possible, so the vocabulary used is almost identical as well.

 For more FBP definitions, see the [FBP Glossary](http://www.jpaulmorrison.com/fbp/gloss.htm).

 ### Program

-In the context of Morrison, a "program" is Unix program that runs "inside" a component.
-It is not necessarily aware that it is running inside the Morrison world.
-A wrapper is applied around a program to connect the program to the Morrison world.
+In the context of Vyzzi, a "program" is Unix program that runs "inside" a component.
+It is not necessarily aware that it is running inside the Vyzzi world.
+A wrapper is applied around a program to connect the program to the Vyzzi world.

 ### Wrapper

-A shim generated by Morrison when building a component to connect the underlying program to the Morrison world by mapping Unix I/O concepts (e.g. parameters, environment variables, pipes, etc) to Morrison I/O concepts (ports and connections).
+A shim generated by Vyzzi when building a component to connect the underlying program to the Vyzzi world by mapping Unix I/O concepts (e.g.  parameters, environment variables, pipes, etc) to Vyzzi I/O concepts (ports and connections).

 ### Adapter

-A component generated by Morrison when building a component that performs some conversion between two user-defined components so that they talk to each other correctly.
+A component generated by Vyzzi when building a component that performs some conversion between two user-defined components so that they talk to each other correctly.